 The Design Institute for Health is a first-of-its-kind institute born from the radical collaboration between Dell Medical School and the College of Fine Arts at The University of Texas at Austin.
 The program’s embedded team of health design specialists uses creative problem-solving methods to deeply understand the needs of patients and providers, generate fresh systemic approaches, and rapidly prototype and realize solutions.

-We celebrate innovators, artists, designers and creatives, and we are committed to empowering our students with the mindset, skill set and practice necessary to start new ventures and to think like entrepreneurs.
+Led by Jan Ryan, the Creative Entrepreneurship and Innovation initiative celebrates innovators, artists, designers and creatives and is committed to empowering students with the mindset, skillset and practice necessary to start new ventures and to think like entrepreneurs.

 Check out the latest issue of our digital publication, which explores themes of design in education, game design, design pedagogy and more.